-So you’ve made a big and expensive purchase and you can’t wait to pay for it.
-Because of the price tag, you decide that maybe you’re going to use a check to pay for it.
+So you’ve made a significant and expensive purchase and you can’t wait to pay for it.
+Because of the price tag, you decide that maybe you will use a check to pay for it.
 You stroll up to the merchant, ready to whip out your checkbook to pay, and the merchant smiles and tells you they accept eChecks too.
 An E-what now?

 An eCheck Explained